JudyChang810/ai-meal-planner/README.md

 - **Diverse Cuisine Support:** Choose from popular cuisines or mix and match.
 - **Dietary Flexibility:** Vegan, vegetarian, low-carb, dairy-free, nut-free, gluten-free, and more.
 - **Detailed Recipes:** Each dish includes a recipe, main ingredients, and alternative ingredients for dietary needs.
-- **AI-Powered Backend:** Uses OpenAI's GPT-4o-mini for creative, high-quality meal suggestions.
+- **AI-Powered Backend:** Uses OpenAI's LLM for creative, high-quality meal suggestions.

 ## Architecture